Vivojay/mariana-music-player/README.md

 broadcast profiles|status|start|stop|test
 broadcast credentials set|delete|status <profile>
 tools status|install|repair
+download-yv [YouTube URL]
+download-ya [YouTube URL]
 download-ml <URL> [mp3|flac|wav|m4a|opus] [output path]
 ```

+Omit the URL from `download-yv` or `download-ya` to download the active
+YouTube item.
+After confirmation, the download runs in the current Mariana
+session and reports its result there; it never opens another REPL.

 Sleep timers are session-only.
 They default to pausing and fade perceptually
 over the final ten minutes (or the whole timer when shorter), without replacing